tnkshuuhei/superhack/README.md

 - Dashboard is available.

 3. Community members can post reputation of each project after they are verified as an unique person.
+Sybil resistance in community reputation is very important as Gitcoin is working on the GItcoin passport.
 - World ID contract helps to verify each community member as an unique person.
 - Verified community members are attested with EAS.
 - Verified community members can post reputation with attestation.